 Whole grains provide more fiber, which is beneficial for your heart and digestive health (

-If you have a wheat allergy, celiac disease, or gluten intolerance or sensitivity, you should not consume gluten or flour tortillas.
-Generally, if you have any of these conditions, 100% corn tortillas are your best option, as they’re gluten-free.
+If you have a wheat allergy, celiac disease, or non-celiac gluten sensitivity, you should not consume flour tortillas or other gluten-containing products.
+Generally, if you have any of these conditions, 100% corn tortillas are your best option, because they’re gluten-free.

-Celiac disease is an autoimmune response to gluten, causing damage to your digestive tract.
-Thus, people with celiac disease should not eat flour tortillas and stick only to 100% corn tortillas (
+Celiac disease is an autoimmune response to gluten that causes damage to your digestive tract.
+Thus, if you have celiac disease, you should not eat flour tortillas and should stick to 100% corn tortillas (

-Corn tortillas are usually smaller in diameter, with a typical tortilla measuring in at about 6 inches (15 cm).
-Flour tortillas tend to be larger, usually between 8–10 inches (20–25 cm).
-This means that corn tortillas have built-in portion control.
+Corn tortillas are usually smaller, measuring about 6 inches (15 cm) in diameter.
+Flour tortillas tend to be larger, usually 8–10 inches (20–25 cm) in diameter.
+This means corn tortillas have built-in portion control.

 If you frequent authentic taco shops, be mindful that one taco is often made with a double layer of corn tortillas.
 This helps make the taco sturdier and more filling but increases the calorie, carb, and fat content.

-Flour tortillas are sturdier, which is why they’re usually used for dishes like burritos, which have more fillings.
-If your dish requires a flour tortilla, opt for a whole-wheat variety.
-This will pack an extra bit of nutrients like fiber and important minerals.
+Flour tortillas are sturdier, which is why they’re usually used for dishes such as burritos, which have more fillings.
+If your dish requires a flour tortilla, opt for a whole wheat variety.
+This will pack an extra bit of nutrients such as fiber and important minerals.

-Summary Corn tortillas are a healthier alternative to flour tortillas.
-They provide more whole grains and have built-in portion control, as they’re typically smaller than flour tortillas.
+Corn tortillas are a healthier alternative to flour tortillas.
+They provide more whole grains and have built-in portion control because they’re typically smaller.
 They’re also gluten-free and thus suitable for people who cannot tolerate gluten.

 If you’re looking for the healthier option, corn tortillas outshine their flour alternative.